The Call Centre Metrics and KPIs you need to know

 10. Call Quality Metric

-Sadly Call Quality can also fall into the too difficult basket for many centres as it is often perceived as too difficult to measure.
+Sadly the final of our call centre metrics is Call Quality that can often fall into the too difficult basket for many centres as it is often perceived as too difficult to measure.

 But without having clear expectations on what quality means to your business, how are your employees meant to know what and how they should go about things?